Skip to main content

 (following the end of the tax year) + 1 year

 If you become aware that an entry on your paper or online tax return is incorrect you can amend that return up to 12 months after 31 January following the end of the tax year.
 This deadline applies even if the return was filed late.
-However, it is extended in the case where notice to file a return is given after 31 October following the end of the tax year.
+However, it is extended in the case where the notice to file a return is given after 31 October following the end of the tax year.

 Methods of filing a tax return